 Traditional ways of marketing are more and more perceived as an annoyance.
 Service Design regards usefulness, usability and desirability, whereas brand communication is mostly concerned with the promise and very little with its delivery.
 Combined, the two approaches create value for people and promote business.
 Instead of just giving a promise Brand Service already deliver on it.

 A brand is what people think and feel about a product or service.
 As a strategic instrument brands focus information and create meaning beyond facts.
-Beyond that, brands as business tool are a vision that guides all actions that are ultimately influencing how a company relates to public.
-This white paper shows what is needed to create a brand that suits all audience needs, wether internal or external.
+Beyond that, brands as a unified internal vision are a business tool that guide all actions that are ultimately influencing how a company relates to public.
+This white paper sheds light on the fundamentals of customer centric branding.

 As customers lose trust in traditional message oriented forms of marketing, it becomes more important what a brand does than what it says.
 As additional way to build brand preference, Branded Customer Experience is complementing the traditional branding approach with service design.
 It helps improving the customer-brand relationship by creating encounters with the company that are pleasant, useful, and beneficial.
 At the same time, these encounters are designed to deliver on the brand promise.